Facebook Tips & Strategies

 First Things First: It’s All About Meta Business Suite Now

 If you feel like the ground is constantly shifting under your feet on Facebook, you're not wrong.
-For years, content creators and social media managers lived in Creator Studio - it was the go-to place for scheduling, managing video content, and checking performance.
+For years, content creators and social media managers used Creator Studio - it was the go-to place for scheduling, managing video content, and checking performance.
 Now, Creator Studio has been almost entirely replaced by Meta Business Suite.

 Finding the Core Publishing Tools: Your Step-by-Step Guide